 Hypertension – High Blood Pressure

 Just as in humans, high blood pressure will eventually damage your cat’s body.
-It is harder to take the blood pressure of cats than it is of humans and the results are not always as accurate.
-But many veterinarians have the specialized equipment to do it.
+It is harder to take the blood pressure of cats than it is of humans and the results obtained at animal hospital are not always that accurate. (read here) But many veterinarians have the specialized equipment to do it.
 Agitation will falsely raise your cat’s blood pressure.
 So several readings need to be taken.
 Most vets begin treatment if your pet’s blood pressure is over 170 but some do not think it is warranted unless it is higher (180 mmHg).
 If your cat is over 8-9 years old, you might inquire if the test is available.

 Most cats with high blood pressure have the problem because of hyperthyroidism and/or kidney disease.
 The most common sign that owners notice is reduced vision or blindness.
 High blood pressure slowly destroys small blood vessels.
 Those in the eyes, heart and kidneys are particularly susceptible.
 It is still unclear if kidney failure is causing the high blood pressure or vice versa.
 Perhaps both processes are at work.